Simge-0/Data_Analysis_Project_My_Masters_Thesis_On_Extreme_Heat_and_Mortality_in_Spain/README.md

 ## Data Scale

-The project integrates multiple data sources and produces a final panel dataset of:
+The project integrates multiple data sources and produces a large panel dataset containing demographic and mortality information across regions, months, age groups, and sex categories.

+The full panel contains approximately:
-- ~400,000+ rows (observations)
+- ~400,000+ rows
 - 165 columns (variables)

-The final dataset is structured as a panel at the region × month × age × sex level.
+The weather-linked analytical subset used for the main regression analysis covers the 2017–2019 period.

 ## Project Workflow